CakePHP-Bootstrap/cakephp3-bootstrap-helpers/README.md

   - it is not possible to place error message in a separate column in horizontal form, the error message will always be put below the input.

-*Note: It may happen that the generated HTML is not exactly the one required by Bootstrap, but the final rendering should be the same.
-One example is the way `radio` controls are wrapped in horizontal form.*
+**Note:** It may happen that the generated HTML is not exactly the one required by Bootstrap, but the final rendering should be the same.
+Some examples are:

+- the way `radio` controls are wrapped inside horizontal forms;
+- the way `checkbox` and `submit` button are offseted in horizontal form (an empty `<div>` element is added before the input `<div>`).

 How to... ?
 ===========